Mdrahil1911/Python-for-Selenium/README.md

     3. Open PyCharm after installation.
     4. Set up a new project or import an existing one.

+**3. How to Pull a Repository in PyCharm**

+    1. Open PyCharm.
+    2. Go to VCS > Get from Version Control....
+    3. Enter the repo URL.
+    4. Choose a save location.
+    5. Click Clone.

 # Writing a Code in Pycharm

 1. Launch Pycharm